exterior street sign

 oldedublinpub.com

-Best Irish pubs in Nova Scotia
+Best Irish Pubs in Nova Scotia

-Durty Nelly’s Irish Pub, Halifax, N.S.
+Durty Nelly’s Irish Pub, Halifax

-Since first opening in 2009, the pub has become a local institution and a go-to every St. Patrick’s Day.
+Since first opening in 2009, Durty Nelly’s Irish Pub has become a local institution in Halifax and is a go-to every St. Patrick’s Day.
 In 2017, the pub underwent a renovation and heritage materials were brought over from Ireland to add a touch of authenticity to what is now an iconic downtown Halifax pub.

 1645 Argyle St, Halifax